About the Office

 Mission and Functions

-The Privacy and Civil Liberties Directorate, (PCLD) is one of five directorates within the Office of the ATSW(PCLT).
-Within PCLD is the Privacy and Civil Liberties Division, which is responsible for the DoW Privacy and Civil Liberties Programs.
+The Privacy and Civil Liberties Division, (PCLD) is one of four directorates within O&CD.
+The Privacy and Civil Liberties Division is responsible for the DoW Privacy and Civil Liberties Programs.

-The mission of the Privacy and Civil Liberties Directorate is to deliver the Department of War’s (DoW) guidance and direction to strengthen privacy and civil liberties protections throughout the DoW.
+The mission of PCLD is to deliver the Department of War’s (DoW) guidance and direction to strengthen privacy and civil liberties protections throughout the DoW.

 Per the statutory requirements under Section 803 of Public Law 110-53, "Implementing Recommendations of the 9/11 Commission Act of 2007", the DoW Privacy and Civil Liberties Programs have five operational objectives: